iremozcann/Digital-Image-Processing/README.md

 Take the horizontal second order derivative of your double grayscale image(without white line) and take its absolute value.
 Then plot the same row of your image.Draw a white line on the same row of the derivative image as in previous questions and display (use subplot).

+### Image Smoothing by Averaging Filter
+Write your own Matlab function(with a double for loop) to make a 7x7 pixel averaging filter (No padding, DO NOT USE imfilter, conv2 etc. functions).
+Apply the filter to the noised images that you obtained in Part 7(Adding Gaussian Random Noise to Image).
+Display and report the resultant images side by side in the same figure window and compare with the initial noisy images.